skrey/yellow-extensions/snippets/navigationside/README.md

 How do I install this?
 ----------------------
 1. Download and install [Yellow](https://github.com/datenstrom/yellow/).
-2. Download [navigationside.php](navigationside.php?raw=true), copy into your `system/snippets` folder.
+2. Download [navigationside.php](navigationside.php?raw=true), copy it into your `system/themes/snippets` folder.
-3. Use the snippet on your website, edit templates in your `system/templates` folder.
+3. Use the snippet on your website, edit templates in your `system/themes/templates` folder.
-4. Customise style sheets in your `system/themes` folder.
+4. Customise style sheets in your `system/themes/themes` folder.

 To uninstall delete the snippet and remove it from other files.